isb-cgc/examples-R/inst/doc/Processing_Controlled_Data_With_Bioconductor.md

 once to get to the restricted google buckets containing the data.
 In the future, this will likely be a single step.

-## Locating data using the GCG web service
+## Locating data using the ISB-CGC endpoints API

 Let's open up R!
 For an example, we're going to look up the files associated with a given barcode,